kyma-project/kyma/docs/03-tutorials/observability/obsv-06-clean-up-configuration.md

 ## Purpose

-When you finish the tutorial, remove the deployed example and all its resources from the cluster.
+When you're finished working with the monitoring example, remove the example deployment and all its resources from the cluster.

 > **NOTE:** Do not clean up the resources if you want to continue with the following tutorial as these resources are used there as well.